ecattez/webapp-skeleton/README.md

 # webapp-skeleton
-Skeleton for web application with a java server.
+Skeleton for web applications using java server

 ## Tools: